HySonLab/LANTERN/README.md

 ```

 ## Training
-DTI datasets (BioSNAP, DAVIS, KIBA):
+### DTI datasets (BioSNAP, DAVIS, KIBA):

-First, ensure that pretrained weights for all entities in the dataset are properly located at data\embedding\{dataset_name}
+First, ensure that pretrained weights for all entities in the dataset are properly located at data\embedding\{dataset_name}.

-Second, cd code
+Second, cd code .

 Finally, run the training script:
 ```